 Skip to main content

 Beta.
-Prompt fragments are a new feature and the API and UI may evolve based on user feedback.
+Prompt fragments are a new feature and the API may evolve based on user feedback.
 The storage model and injection points are stable.
+There is no dedicated UI for managing fragments today — they’re managed via the REST API (see Managing fragments).

 Prompt fragments let you teach the tap generator about a specific data source — its conventions, rate limits, preferred libraries, required env vars — without having to re-type the same hints into every tap description.
 Once a fragment is configured, its content is automatically appended to the LLM system prompt whenever the user’s text mentions the fragment’s key or any of its aliases (case-insensitive, word-boundary match).
 Fragments are per-tenant, stored in MongoDB ({env}-tap-prompt), and cached in memory with write-invalidation.
 No new dependencies and no schema changes — they piggyback on the same infrastructure as tap configs.